 It’s hard to uphold all of your rules all of the time, especially after a long, difficult day.
 It’s okay to let bedtime or chores slip every now and then, under special circumstances, but remember how important it is to stay consistent.
 Consistency is key in successfully raising any child, but kids who come from split homes may have an especially difficult time finding consistency when they split their time between two households.
 Even if you and your ex don’t enforce the same house rules, you should still do your best to stick to yours.

 Co-parenting can be extremely difficult after a divorce or separation, especially when it comes to disciplining your children.
 As a parent, you can only do your best and keep the best interest of your child at heart.
 However, if you are continually having co-parenting issues, it might be time to take more serious measures.
 If you need to enforce court orders your ex is ignoring or if you need to seek a legal modification to your parenting plan, our firm is prepared to help.

-Contact McKinley Irvin at our Washington office to discuss your family law case with our attorneys.
+Contact McKinley Irvin to schedule a consultation with our family law attorneys.